24 Best Website Feedback Tools for 2025

 - Add-ons from the GSuite Marketplace to enhance functionality

-Pricing: Free plan as long as you have a Google account, and advanced features with Google Workspace ($6/month).
+Pricing: Free with a Google account, and advanced features with Google Workspace ($6/month).

 19. Nicereply